Out of all the chores you have on the list, mowing the yard probably tends to be the most tedious one for some of you.

 However, as there’s no gas gauge pre-installed, you might have a hard time eyeballing how much gas you have left in the tank afterward.

-Other than that minor issue, it’s safe to say that the Z254 makes it in as one of the best riding lawn mowers out there for 1 acre and more!
+Other than that minor issue, it’s safe to say that the Z254 makes it in as one of the best mower for half acre and more!